srabonty-mazumder/python-data-analysis-projects/README.md

 ## 📁 Projects

-### 🔹 Exploratory Data Analysis Project
+### 🔹 Project 1: Exploratory Data Analysis

+In this project, I performed a complete exploratory data analysis workflow:

+- Imported and explored the dataset to understand its structure
+- Cleaned the data by handling missing values and formatting issues
-- Cleaned and processed raw data using Pandas
+- Used Pandas to filter, group, and summarize the data
-- Performed exploratory data analysis to identify patterns and trends
+- Analyzed relationships between variables to identify patterns
-- Created visualizations to communicate insights clearly
+- Created visualizations (bar charts, histograms, etc.) using Matplotlib/Seaborn
-- Generated meaningful conclusions from data
+- Interpreted the results to generate meaningful insights from the data

 👉 Open in Colab:
 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1H04YgEKdaQcT9slvJt47FSLWoztwnS9q)